realworldocaml/book/book/concurrent-programming/README.md

 naively, you'd think this would take up an unbounded amount of memory as the echo process continues.

-Happily, it turns out that this is a special case that Async knows how to optimize.
+Happily, this is a case that Async knows how to optimize.
 In particular, the whole chain of deferreds should become determined precisely when the final deferred in the chain is determined, in this case, when the `Eof` condition is hit.
 Because of this, we could safely replace all of these deferreds with a single deferred.
 Async does just this, and so there's no memory leak after all.

-This is essentially a form of tail-call optimization, lifted to the Async monad.
+This is essentially a form of tail-call optimization, lifted to the Deferred monad.
 Indeed, you can tell that the bind in question doesn't lead to a memory leak in more or less the same way you can tell that the tail recursion optimization should apply, which is that the bind that creates the deferred is in tail-position.
 In other words, nothing is done to that deferred once it's created; it's simply returned as is.  [tail calls]{.idx}

 :::